radiusxyz/bolt/testnets/holesky/README.md

 ---

-Now that you have generated the delegation messages you can provide them to the sidecar using the `--delegations-path` flag (see the [options](#command-line-options) section).
+Now that you have generated the delegation messages you can provide them to the sidecar using the `--delegations-path` flag (or `BOLT_SIDECAR_DELEGATIONS_PATH` env).
 When doing so the sidecar will check if they're indeed valid messages and will keep in memory the association between the delegator and the delegatee.

 However in order to sign the commitments you still need to provide the signing key of the delegatee.
 There are two ways to do so, as explored in the sections